AdguardTeam/KnowledgeBase/docs/general/license/activation.md

 ### Activating AdGuard for iOS

-1. Open the application and tap on the **gear icon** in the bottom right corner of the screen
+1. Open the AdGuard app and tap the **gear icon** in the bottom right corner of the screen

 2. Tap **License**